eformsignen/eformsignen.github.io/help/chapter3.rst

 **Add recipients > Recipient options**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the **Design form** step or the **Add recipients** step, you can add participants who will receive the document.
+In the **Design form** step or the **Add recipients** step, you can add signers who will receive the document.

-In the **Add recipients** step, you can set detailed settings for each participant.
-Additionally, you can add or remove participants as well as adding reviewers who will review the document.
+In the **Add recipients** step, you can set detailed settings for each signer.
+Additionally, you can add or remove signers as well as adding reviewers who will review the document.

-You have to add the name of each participant and reviewer, and their email/ID.
-If a participant is a member of your company, you can select the member in the drop-down menu and import their member information stored in eformsign.
+You have to add the name of each signer and reviewer, and their email/ID.
+If a signer is a member of your company, you can select the member in the drop-down menu and import their member information stored in eformsign.

-The detail settings in **Recipient options** is displayed differently depending on whether the participant or reviewer is a member of your company or is a non-member.
+The detail settings in **Recipient options** is displayed differently depending on whether the signer or reviewer is a member of your company or is a non-member.

 .. note::

-   In addition to participants and reviewers, you can also add CCs.
+   In addition to signers and reviewers, you can also add CCs.
 CCed recipients can monitor the document progress and will receive a notification email when the document is sent and completed.
 CCs can only be added by members.

 .. caution::